-The DWMA Advisory Board is comprised of industry experts who oversee DWMA’s revolutionary functional movement screen solutions for athletes and teams.
-The Advisory Board ensures that DWMA corrective exercises are backed by the latest science and research, utilizing only the safest and most effective training methods.
+The DWMA Advisory Board comprises industry experts overseeing DWMA’s revolutionary functional movement screen solutions for athletes and teams.
+The Advisory Board ensures DWMA corrective exercises are backed by the latest science and research, utilizing only the safest and most effective training methods.

 Dr. Mike Martino